Here Is How Many Days In Istanbul Is Enough (With An Itinerary)

 Visit The Hippodrome At Sultanahmet Square

-Sultanahmet Square is home to Constantinople’s Hippodrome, where chariot races took place in the Roman and Byzantine eras.
+Sultanahmet Square is home to Constantinople’s Hippodrome, where chariot races occurred in the Roman and Byzantine eras.
 One of the square’s must-sees is the ancient Egyptian obelisk, which dates to the 15th century BCE.

 Discover The Depths Of Istanbul: Basilica Cistern